Co-segmentation Inspired Attention Module for Video-based Computer Vision Tasks

 \subsection{Video captioning}

-A typical methodology followed by deep learning methods for video captioning task (\cite{pan2016jointly,venugopalan2015sequence,rohrbach2017movie,venugopalan2014translating}) is to extract global 2D/3D CNN abstract features (\cite{simonyan2014very,he2016deep,xie2017aggregated,carreira2017quo}) and then, use a temporal modeling scheme (\textit{i.e.}, LSTM) to model the temporal relationship between frames and then use a language decoder to generate captions (\cite{hochreiter1997long,chung2014empirical,vaswani2017attention}).
+A typical methodology followed by deep learning methods for the video captioning task (\cite{pan2016jointly,venugopalan2015sequence,rohrbach2017movie,venugopalan2014translating}) is to extract global 2D/3D CNN abstract features (\cite{simonyan2014very,he2016deep,xie2017aggregated,carreira2017quo}) and then use a temporal modeling scheme (\textit{e.g.} an LSTM) to model the temporal relationship between the frames and then use a language decoder to generate the captions (\cite{hochreiter1997long,chung2014empirical,vaswani2017attention}).
 Though the results from global 2D/3D CNN features are promising, they fail to capture local features needed for captioning.
-To gain fine-grained local cues, some methods (\cite{zhang2019object,pan2020spatio,zhang2020object,ma2018attend,zhou2019grounded}) have used pre-trained object detectors (\cite{ren2015faster,he2017mask,redmon2016you}) to extract local object features and shown significant performance improvement.
+To gain fine-grained local cues, some methods (\cite{zhang2019object,pan2020spatio,zhang2020object,ma2018attend,zhou2019grounded}) have used pre-trained object detectors (\cite{ren2015faster,he2017mask,redmon2016you}) to extract local object features and shown a significant performance improvement.
 Following this paradigm, one of the recent methods (\cite{pan2020spatio}) proposed a two-branch network where a ``global scene branch'' extracts global features using 2D and 3D CNNs and a ``local branch'' extracts object specific features using a pre-trained object detector.

-Though object detectors support video-captioning models with prior information on objects, we perceive the following downsides: 1) Object detection datasets may not exhaustively capture all the object categories needed for the captioning task, 2) In a realistic setting, the performance may be influenced by the domain gap (\cite{chen2020harmonizing,wu2021instance}) between the object detection dataset and the visual-captioning dataset, 3) The pre-trained object detectors may introduce bias in the captioning model towards the object categories that it has been trained on.
-Due to these reasons, the performance of the captioning task may be capped by the performance of pre-trained models in the video captioning dataset.
-In our work, we explore an alternative solution to eliminate the use of object detector by equipping the model with the COSAM module to learn and focus on salient regions in an end-to-end manner.
+Though object detectors support video-captioning models with prior information on objects, these models are limited by the unavailability of exhaustively-annotated object categories in the detection datasets and domain gap between detection \& captioning datasets as highlighted in Section \ref{sec:intro}.
+Thus, the performance of the captioning task may be capped by the performance of pre-trained models in the video captioning dataset.
+In our work, we explore an alternative solution to eliminate the use of object detector by equipping the model with the COSAM module to learn and focus on task-specific salient regions in an end-to-end manner.